What We Talk About When We Talk About Anne Frank: Reception

 James Lasdun's review for The Guardian was more positive, adding: "If there is an abiding theme, it is the way in which notions of right and wrong, guilt and innocence, victim and oppressor, shift over time as memories fade or new perspectives open up on old struggles."
 Lasdun also offered praise for Englander: "The new book (which comes garlanded with praise from just about every A-list author in America) turns out to be a remarkable collection, not least because of its courageous determination to push forward in the direction hinted at by that last story."
 He did, however characterize the title story as a "dud, or semi-dud" and noted: "But I suspect Englander might have pulled it off if he hadn't constrained himself so tightly within the terms of Carver's scrupulous realism."

 The book received an honourable mention in the Sophie Brody Award 2013.

+Adaptation

+A comedy play adapted from the book, starring Joshua Malina and directed by Patrick Marber opened in October 2024 at the Marylebone Theatre on Park Road in London.